 Employee Engagement and Wellness In The Workplace: Guest Post

-Today, The Petrova Experience brings you a guest article about employee engagement, by Natlie DeVito of Commonwealth Joe.
-Commonwealth Joe is an innovative company, new to the New York City market, that offers boutique coffee and beverage services to offices and residences.
+Today, The Petrova Experience brings you a guest article about employee engagement and organizational culture.
+This piece is by Natalie DeVito, of Commonwealth Joe.
+Commonwealth Joe is an innovative company, new to the New York City market.
+It offers boutique coffee and beverage services to offices and residences.

-The Commonwealth Joe perspective on Health and Wellness in the workplace that Ms. DeVito discusses in this article connects with our conversations about the importance of culture values and employee engagement in building stronger brands and stronger experiences for both employees and customers.
+The Commonwealth Joe perspective on Health and Wellness in the workplace connects with our conversations about the importance of culture values and employee engagement in building stronger brands and experiences for employees and customers.

 It’s no secret that the Health and Wellness industry has seen significant growth over the last several years, growing 12.8% from 2016 to 2018 and making the industry worth over $4.2 trillion globally.
 As Americans become more health conscious, the increasing demand for achieving personal health has led the Wellness industry to expand far beyond the traditional focus of fitness and ‘health food’.
 There is now a growing focus on other areas, such as Wellness Tourism, Wellness Real Estate, and Workplace Wellness, with Workplace Wellness valued at $47.5 billion in 2018.